 - Watermelon Blondies with Watermelon Frosting (to make use of my impulse buy: watermelon extract!)

 - Hummingbird Blondies with Pineapple Frosting

-- Avocado Blondies with Chocolate Frosting (weird, but it worked here.
+- Brownies with Avocado Frosting (weird, but it worked here.
 I’d totally hide some spinach in these)

 These Healthy Blueberry Blondies have a delicious muffin texture with the sweetness level of a cupcake.
 Yum!